-Are you as tired as I am of thinking about what to make for dinner?
-There are some weeks I get so tired of figuring out what to cook that I just throw my hands in the air.
+Are you tired of thinking about what to make for dinner?
+There are some days I get so tired of figuring out what to cook that I just throw my hands in the air.
 I’ll say to my dear husband, “Just tell me what to make!”
-If I would just follow a meal plan then it would all be in place, but I’m just like you … I get busy and fail to plan.
+If I would just follow a meal plan then it would all be in place, but I’m just like you … I get busy and fail to plan sometimes.

 Meal Planning Can Be Hard